Merry Christmas, one and all,

 Why it even advances backward through the Calendar.
 Months before Christmas the blasted holiday is upon us like an unwelcome guest, crowding out other more sedate and less hectic observances.

 Christmas is fast upon us and folks are rushing about willy-nilly looking for gifts.
 Not just one gift, but thousands of gifts.
 The shops are laden with bright garish things ... piled high with unsightly ties and sweaters that nobody in their right mind would ever wear.
-People bustle here and hustle there, arms full of doodads, eyesight impeded by packages piled high in their arms, so -
+People bustle here and hustle there, arms full of doodads, eyesight impeded by packages piled high in their arms, so - if one has the temerity to attempt a mere casual evening stroll - they bump and jostle and generally impede one's progress.

 Listen, I am not all harrumphery.
 I understand Christmas.
 It's a joyous season.
 A celebration of a blessed event.
 These things are, I believe, still there.... somewhere.